Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Gastrointestinal Problems

-Dogs may have stomach upset after consuming truffles, especially if they aren’t used to them.
-Dogs may experience diarrhea, as their body may struggle to digest the fungus.
-Stomach upset and other symptoms may occur, too.
-Usually, these won’t last more than 24 hours as the truffle moves through your dog’s system.
+Dogs may have stomach issues after consuming truffles, especially if they aren’t used to them.
+Dogs can experience diarrhea, as their body may struggle to digest the fungus.
+Stomach upset and other signs may occur, too.
+Usually, they won’t last more than 24 hours as the truffle moves through your dog’s system.
 If your dog has extended or severe symptoms, we recommend contacting your veterinarian.

 3. Look-alikes

-Truffles can be mistaken for other mushrooms or fungi—not all of which are edible.
-For instance, they may look like black truffles, but instead be false truffles which aren’t edible.
+Truffles can be mistaken for other inedible mushrooms or fungi.
+For instance, they may look like black truffles but instead be false truffles which aren’t edible.
 They aren’t lethally poisonous, but they aren’t something you want your dog eating, either.

-Therefore, we highly recommend being certain about the truffle’s identity before feeding it to your canine.
+Therefore, we highly recommend confirming the truffle’s identity before feeding it to your canine.
 Don’t feed it to your dog unless you would eat it.

 Conclusion

-Truffles aren’t a common food for dogs.
+Dogs can have truffles, but they wouldn’t be considered a typical food for dogs.
 They’re expensive, so very few people will give them to their dogs.
-They do have some slight health benefits and aren’t toxic.
+However, they have some slight health benefits and aren’t toxic.
 For instance, they’re surprisingly high in protein and contain several minerals your dog needs.
-They may also have minor anti-inflammatory properties and antioxidants.
+They may also have minor anti-inflammatory properties and antioxidants, but there are cheaper products that have the same nutrients.

-With that said, there are cheaper ways to achieve these benefits.
-If your dog needs extra nutrients, a supplement is often the easiest way.
-Many other whole foods have the same minerals as truffles but are much cheaper.
-Berries are very high in antioxidants and often much more accessible than truffles.
-However, if your dog gets into your culinary supplies and snaffles a truffle it is good to know they are not toxic to dogs.
+If your dog needs extra nutrients, a supplement or new dog food formula is often the easiest way.
+Also, berries are loaded with antioxidants and much more accessible than truffles.
+However, if your dog gets into your culinary supplies and eats a truffle, it is good to know they are not toxic to dogs.

 Shopping Cart